KonradHoeffner/tempoguide/index.md

 While versions are on a spectrum, here are some general archetypes:

 Turbo tries cast actual Doomsday at all costs with cards like Personal Tutor, Cabal Ritual and Vexing Bauble.
-Control can include The One Ring and splash green for Veil of Summer (quite good against blue-black) and white for Teferi, Time Raveler.
+Control can include The One Ring and splash green for Veil of Summer (quite good against blue-black) and white for Teferi, Time Reveler.
 Tempo is currently very popular and can partially or even completely sideboard out of the combo for creatures such as Tamiyo, Murktide Regent and finally Barrowgoyf, which mostly replaced Sheoldred, the Apocalypse.

 In general you want to focus on creatures removal against tempo but reduce removal and